DocNow/dnflow-ansible/README.md

 ### Provider AWS

 ```bash
 $ vagrant up --provider aws
 ```

 On the first run it will install the `vagrant-triggers` and `vagrant-aws` plugins.
 In addition it will make a copy of `provider/example.aws.yml` Take a look at the contents of the `provider/aws.yml` and enter the AWS account information needed.
 You must enter the following.

-* `KEYPAIR_NAME`: the name of the AWS keypair that will be used to log in to the instance.
+* `keypair_name`: the name of the AWS keypair that will be used to log in to the instance.
 This keypair should already exist within your AWS account and its private key file should reside on the local system.
+* `ami`: The ami from the EC2 dashboard of your region.
+* `security_group`: The name of the security_group from AWS.
+* `region`: For convenience, you may want to set the same region as the one your machine is running in (i.e. `us-west-2`).
-* `KEYPAIR_FILE`: the pathname of the private key on the local system corresponding to the aforementioned keypair.
+* `private_key_path`: the pathname of the private key on the local system corresponding to the aforementioned keypair.
-* `AWS_ACCESS_KEY`: the AWS IAM access key to the account under which the EC2 instance will be created.
+* `access_key_id`: the AWS IAM access key to the account under which the EC2 instance will be created.
-* `AWS_SECRET_KEY`: the AWS IAM secret key to the account under which the EC2 instance will be created.
+* `secret_access_key`: the AWS IAM secret key to the account under which the EC2 instance will be created.

 ## After installation